 Fluted pottery (which gets its name from fluting in architecture) is pottery that has a groove or set of grooves forming a decoration on its surface.
 Fluting is often done with a loop tool at the leather hard stage, and typically the grooves are a concave u-shape, whereas its cousin “faceting” features flat plains cut into the pot by a wire or a knife.
 This can be done at the freshly thrown stage or the leather hard stage.

 One of the surface techniques Doug Peltzman demonstrates in today’s excerpt from his video Variations on Volume: How to Find Your Voice through Curiosity and Play, is sort of a hybrid of faceted and fluted pottery.
-In this video, Doug shows how to turn a simple cylinder into a showpiece mug by adding a band with a homemade tool and what Doug calls his “vertical blind texture” with repurposed tools.
+In this video, Doug shows how to use repurposed tools to turn a simple cylinder into a showpiece mug by adding what Doug calls his “vertical blind texture.”
 Check it out! – Jennifer Poellot Harnetty, editor.